adamnicholson/Chief/README.md

 Chief provides you with two decorators out-the-box:

 - *LoggingDecorator*: Log before and after all executions to a `Psr\Log\LoggerInterface`
-- *EventDispatchingDecorator*: Dispatch an event to a `Chief\Decorators\EventDispatcher` after every command execution.
+- *EventDispatchingDecorator*: Dispatch an event to a `Chief\Decorator\EventDispatcher` after every command execution.
 - *CommandQueueingDecorator*: Put the command into a Queue for later execution, if it implements `Chief\QueueableCommand`.
 (Read more under "Queued Commands")
 - *TransactionalCommandLockingDecorator*: Lock the command bus when a command implementing `Chief\TransactionalCommand` is being executed.
 (Read more under "Transactional Commands")